tingxiao69/Express-Website-SP-Game/README.md

  - This project is completed in Sep 2020
  - This is a practicing project which utilises Express.js, MySql, Passport.js, HTML5 and CSS3

+# Project Objective
+ - Test the front-end skill using HTML5 and CSS3

 # Run the file
  - Software Prerequisite
     - MySql WorkBench